Architecture

 The three processes

-staxd — the privileged kernel owner
+staxd — the privileged helper

 stax-server — the unprivileged brain